Configure Gitaly

 • Displaying Verified badge for signed GitLab UI commits introduced in GitLab 16.3 with a flag named gitaly_gpg_signing.
 Disabled by default.

-On self-managed GitLab, by default this feature is not available.
-To make it available, an administrator can enable the feature flag named gitaly_gpg_signing.
-On GitLab.com and GitLab Dedicated, this feature is not available.
+On self-managed GitLab, by default this feature is available.
+To hide the feature, an administrator can disable the feature flag named gitaly_gpg_signing.
+On GitLab.com, this feature is not available.
+On GitLab Dedicated, this feature is available.

 By default, Gitaly doesn’t sign commits made using GitLab UI.
 For example, commits made using: